HMAZonderland/vagrant-puppet-jenkins-php/README.md

 ## Troubleshooting

-There are some issues with Ubuntu Raring ringtail and Vagrant:
+There are some issues with Debian 7.5 and Vagrant:

 The steps you should follow are: